 All new employees will be required to sign up for direct deposit of their paycheck.
 This is permitted under lowa Code section 91A.3.
 Current employees are still permitted to receive a physical paycheck, but are encouraged to sign up for direct deposit.
-Funds will be available on the last business day (Monday-Friday) of each calendar month and if they are paid semi-monthly on the 15th of the month, or the last business day (Monday-Friday) prior to that date if the 15th falls on a weekend or a holiday.
+Funds will be available on the 28th (Monday-Friday) of each calendar month and if they are paid semi-monthly on the 13th of the month, or the last business day (Monday-Friday) prior to these dates if the 13th or the 28th fall on a weekend or a holiday

-For employees that continue to receive a physical check, the checks will be delivered to the buildings the last business day (Monday-Friday) of each calendar month and if they are paid semi-monthly on the 15th of the month or the last business day (Monday-Friday) prior to that date if the 15th falls on a weekend or a holiday.
+For employees that continue to receive a physical check, the checks will be delivered to the buildings on the 28th (Monday-Friday) of each calendar month and if they are paid semi-monthly on the 13th of the month or the last business day (Monday-Friday) prior to these dates if the 13th or 28th falls on a weekend or a holiday.